1. Who we are: MSC Cruises and the companies of our group

 c.
 Data sharing with port agents and authorities

 As a travel operator, we need to share some information about our passengers with local port agents and authorities for immigration purposes.
 The sharing of data with these agents and authorities can trigger the transfer of data outside the EU/EEA if these entities are based abroad, outside the EU/EEA.
 These data are shared and transferred based on the legal obligation that MSC Cruises has in relation to the provision of information to the relevant authorities, and only the strictly necessary data is communicated.
+We are required to cooperate with state authorities and law enforcement agencies of each country on your route, including customs and immigration authorities.
+Personal information about you may be shared with these entities prior to embarkation, during your cruise, or after disembarkation for security or immigration reasons.
+Our Immigration Officers can clarify any questions you might have about these data processing activities.

 5. Your data subject rights